haxtheweb/edtechjoker/draft-outline.md

 ## HW 8
 - Submit HW 8 as written answers to the questions posed in the guest lecture
 - Fix and resubmit your code for HW 7.
 The grade from Week 8 will be reflected into Week 7  (so  if you get 3.5 week 8, you'll get this in week 7 as well).
 It effectively counts as double given that I am giving you an additional week to clean it up
+- **This is like a mini project as far as point value then.
+LAs will be grading harshly based on missing requirements**

 ## Looking ahead
-- We will start into project 1 next week. it is a multiple week assignment worth a significant portion of your grade
+- We will start into project 1 next week.
+It is a multiple week assignment worth a significant portion of your grade
+- We'll have a smaller exercise due next week to help prepare for the scope of project 1
-- Project 2 will be a harder version of project 1.
+- Project 2 will be a more difficult version of project 1.